-Freeze your ice cream mixture in a steel bowl (mine came with my ice cream maker) or a loaf pan, for easier freezing.
+- Freeze your sugar free vanilla ice cream mixture in a steel bowl (mine came with my ice cream maker) or a loaf pan, for easier freezing.
 Also be sure to place your bowl/pan in the freezer prior, to ensure the ice cream doesn’t become ice solid around the edges.

 - Place your loaf pan in the freezer and allow to freeze completely.

 - In a high-speed blender, add your chilled coconut milk, cashew butter, stevia, and vodka and blend until thick and creamy.

 - Pour the ice cream mixture in the frozen pan.
 To avoid it over-freezing, constantly stir the mixture for the first 20-30 minutes, ever 10 minutes.